 The ceremony was performed in the presence of Government members, dignitaries, and many special guests.

-The ceremony started with the National Anthem, and then the Royal Decree of Concession of the Necklace of the distinguished Order of the Golden Fleece was read to Her Royal Highness the Princess of Asturias.
+The ceremony started with the National Anthem, and then the Royal Decree of Concession of the Necklace of the distinguished Order of the Golden Fleece was read to the Princess of Asturias.

 Next, the King set, on the dress of the Princess of Asturias the tie with the miniature of the fleece, symbol of the Insigne Order of the Golden Fleece.

 During his speech, the King remarked, “Today, the Princess of Asturias receives the Golden Fleece Collar, deeply rooted in the History of Spain and Europe.
 An Order that for centuries has been granted -among others and singularly- to the Prince or Princess of Asturias from a very young age, so that over time he knows, little by little, the traditions and duties of the Crown and understands the responsibilities that one day he will have to assume.”

 Addressing to his elder daughter and heiress apparent King Felipe VI said, “Receiving this Toisón implies special responsibilities for you, which you must assume inspired by the deepest values and ideals; values that you must hold and strengthen day by day in your heart; because your actions -all of them- must be guided by the greater sense of dignity and exemplarity, by honesty and integrity, by the capacity of renunciation and sacrifice, by the permanent spirit of improvement, and by your unreserved dedication to your country and your people. ”

 Princess Leonor greeting her father upon receiving the Golden Fleece Collar.

 After receiving the Golden Fleece Collar, Princess Leonor greeted her mother Queen Letizia, her sister, Infanta Sofia, Her Grandparents King Juan Carlos and Queen Sofia and other guests.